 TK Ranch was nominated for and received the National Prairie Conservation Award at the 9th Prairie Conservation and Endangered Species Conference in Winnipeg, MB.
 They received the award based on the following criteria:

-In 2009 TK Ranch was nominated for and received Wildlife Habitat Canada’s National Countryside Canada Award for their commitment to sustainable ranching.
+TK Ranch received Wildlife Habitat Canada’s National Countryside Canada Award for their commitment to sustainable ranching.
 "Through their innovation, determination and a deep commitment to stewardship, Dylan and Colleen Biggs have established themselves as leaders in operating a successful ranching enterprise while caring for this fragile ecosystem."
 A picture from the awards ceremony is seen above — Dylan and Colleen are at the left of the photo.

 TK Ranch was selected to represent Alberta’s farm and ranch families at the prestigious Smithsonian Folklife Festival in Washington DC.
 Dylan, Colleen and their four daughters were flown to Washington for two weeks where they met with the public and discussed their ranching philosophy.
 Dylan also demonstrated his Low Stress Livestock Handling methods in a corral set-up on the National Mall about 750 metres from the Capitol Building.
 It was an honour to represent Alberta and this was a very memorable event.

-In 2000 both Dylan and Colleen received the Growing Alberta Environmental Stewardship Award for their leadership and commitment to the food system and environmental sustainability.
+Both Dylan and Colleen received the Growing Alberta Environmental Stewardship Award for their leadership and commitment to the food system and environmental sustainability.

 Dylan and Colleen received the Alberta Society for the Prevention of Cruelty to Animals Farmer of the Year Award.
 This was in response to their strong position on farm animal welfare and Dylan’s leadership in the field of low stress livestock handling.

-In 1993 Colleen was nominated for the Coronation Citizen of the Year award.
+Colleen was nominated for the Coronation Citizen of the Year award.
 She and Dylan fought to prevent Edmonton from transporting all of its municipal solid waste to a landfill close to Coronation.
 Colleen published a weekly article in the local paper advocating sustainable waste management for several months during the public hearing process.
 She was recognized for her leadership and commitment to the community.